 If you're a cat owner, you may be tempted to give your kitty a little lick from the back of the spoon.
 But it's worth asking yourself if cats and peanut butter are a good mix.

-Can cats have peanut butter?
-As with many other kinds of people food, the answer isn’t a definite yes or no.
+Can cats eat peanut butter?
+Peanut butter for cats any good?
+As with many other kinds of people food, the answer isn't a definite yes or no.

 The peanut is a member of the legume family (other examples include beans and soy).
 While not technically a nut, the peanut is still loaded with monounsaturated fat, which is considered heart healthy.